QuantGeekDev/QuantGeekDev/README.md

 I'm certified to operate IBM's range of quantum computers with Qiskit.
 Obsessed with building and learning.
 I like Typescript.
 I like Rust.
 I like Go.
 I like Python.
 I...
 I like to code in general.
-### Author of MCP-Framework, mcp-docker, mcp-mongo, and the lmao-lang programming language... and some other junk
+### Author of MCP-Framework, mcp-docker, mcp-mongo, mcp-jira and the lmao-lang programming language... and some other junk

 ### Community Manager for r/modelcontextprotocol and the MCP Discord - the #1 spot for mcp discussion and insight
 ---